eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 * Implementation of a cashless payment system.
 * Simpler fare structure.
 * New bus stops and shelters with better signage and information
-* Provision of bus based Park and Ride sites in key locations.
+* Provision of bus based Park and Ride sites in key locations.m
 * New bus livery providing a common style across different operators.
 * Transitioning to a new bus fleet with low emission vehicle technologies.